sca-secure-library-sca25519/sca25519/README.md

 ## Troubleshooting

-At some point the boards might behave differently than one would expect, to a point where simply power-cycling the board does not help.
-In these cases, it is useful to be aware of a few trouble-shooting steps.
+At some point, the boards might behave differently than one would expect, to a point where simply power-cycling the board does not help.
+In these cases, it is useful to be aware of a few troubleshooting steps.

 ## Problems related to the tools